Havens Food Cooperative Reaches £2 Million Worth of Surplus Food Redistributed- 2026

-Havens Food Cooperative's £1 Million Milestone
+Havens Food Cooperative's £1 Million of Surplus Food Milestone- 2023

 In November 2023 the Havens Food Cooperative Project reached a significant milestone in food waste prevention and redistribution.
 An incredible £1 million worth of surplus food has been collected and redistributed since the start of the project in April 2020.
 Volunteers have worked hard, collaborating with 19 local stores in the Havens area to rescue and redivert surplus food, using this food to support the community.
 Not only has the project run a daily community pantry, which has prevented food from ending up in landfill, but the project also has been able to support 16 local groups and organisations through a Pop-up-Pantry Scheme, which sees that groups including; schools, nurseries, foodbanks, refuges, community projects and more are able to receive and redistribute surplus food their settings each week.